 HowToGetLicensed

-How to Get a Respiratory Therapist License in Alaska
+Do You Need a Respiratory Therapist License in Alaska?

 Last updated: March 2, 2026

 Alaska is a unique market shaped by remote geography, military bases, and resource industries, making it an excellent place to start a career as a respiratory therapist.
 Licensing in Alaska is overseen by the No state licensing required.
-The process requires 0 hours of pre-license education and costs between $19,500 and $20,500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the TMC Examination and Clinical Simulation Examination (CSE) (administered by No state licensing required) with a score of at least 70%.

-Alaska requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Alaska does not require any pre-license education hours.
 Budget between $19,500 and $20,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring respiratory therapists complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Respiratory Therapist in Alaska